AZEK (The AZEK Company Inc.) stock is in for a key growth catalyst - The Dwinnex

 Ratios:

-To gain a deeper understanding of AZEK’s stock, we examine its different ratios.
+For a deeper understanding of The AZEK Company Inc.’s stock, let’s take a closer look at its various ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.40 and its Current Ratio is at 3.00.
 In the meantime, Its Debt-to-Equity ratio is 0.45 whereas as Long-Term Debt/Eq ratio is at 0.44.

 Upgrades & Downgrades